 When does a vehicle qualify?

-Note: Law specifically applies to leased vehicles.
+- State has certified guidelines for arbitration.
+Law specifically applies to leased vehicles.

 More Helpful Information:

 Lemon Law Advice and Resources from the Attorney General of Washington.